Heinrich Hermann Freytag: Life

 Freytag was the son of a cabinet-maker from Württemberg.
 In 1784 he became an apprentice in the former workshop of Schnitger, which had been taken over by Hinsz.
 After Hinsz' death, he and Frans Casper Snitger (the grandson of Schnitger, and stepson of Hinsz) ran the workshop together, under the name "Snitger & Freytag".
 In 1793 he married the widow of an innkeeper from Groningen, Hiskia Hornemann (1765-1817).
 They produced ten children, of whom five reached adulthood.
 In order that his wife could continue her business, Freytag entered the guild of innkeepers, and received the "small citizenship" (kleine Bürgerrecht) of the city of Groningen.
 When Snitger died in 1799 Freytag took over the organ-building workshop, and led north-Dutch organ building into a new era of productivity.
 He built to a high standard of craftsmanship in the traditions of Arp Schnitger.
-Freytags pipework has a more elegant tone compared to that of Hinsz.
+Freytag's pipework has a more elegant tone compared to that of Hinsz.
 Although his early instruments are architecturally very much in the style of Schnitger, his organ casework was increasingly influenced by Classicism.
 In the 1800's, Freytag built a number of single-manual chamber organs with six ranks and no pedal (for example in Lellens, Anloo and Doesburg).

 After Freytag's death in 1811, his employees kept the workshop going under the temporary management of his widow, as his own children were still too small to take over.
 In 1817, Freytag's son and heir, Herman Eberhard Freytag (1796–1869) took over the business, together with his brother Barthold Joachim (1799–1829).
 Herman Eberhard also worked in Germany, and carried out restorations of Hinsz's organs in Leer and Weener.
 Herman Eberhard's son, Willem Fredrik Freytag (1825–1861) was expected to continue the family business, but died before his father.
 Herman Eberhard's daughter, Jantje Freytag also died, in 1862, whereupon Herman Eberhard retired and sold the workshop to the family of Dirk Lohman, who himself had possibly been apprenticed to Freytag.